 *WARNING: To stay extra safe, it is smart to have bear spray with you on your hike and also to make noise while you are on your hike to keep wildlife away.
 When it comes to wildlife, if you see them on your hike, do not approach them, for your own safety.
 You can take pictures of wild life but do not approach to pet.

-Yellowstone National Park, Wyoming5.7 miles W of Yellowstone National Park, Wyoming
+Old Faithful, Yellowstone National Park6.3 miles E of Old Faithful, Yellowstone National Park

 If you are just coming from Old Faithful and want a break from the crowds, this hike is a perfect leg-stretching, moderate 6.1 mile hike.
 This hike takes you through the forest and grassy trail.
 As the hike comes to an end, the trail gets wider and leads you to the edge of Shoshone Lake.